jlbradley1844/jlbradley1844.github.io/_posts/2017-05-03-community.md

 If you are a secular - and particular if you are a "naturalist" - you will think this is the end of the story, as far as morals go.
 This is what we are bred with, these are the parameters we have to work with, and we must make the best of it.

-However, there are a set of virtues which are NOT present naturally with respect to small communities.
+Indeed, if you pick up a book on morality by an atheist, this is the sort of wisdom that passes for morality, a "just so" story about how humans are social animals that are born good because of evolutionary forces that determined our cooperative nature.

+I am referring to these as "closed communities" because of the particular moral calculations that go on in these communities.
+Closed communities presume not that the flow of community members is fixed, but that it is slow.
+You have time to adjust to the prescense of each other.
+Take, for example, as sociopath.
+In ancient societies, there was no law enforcement to speak of; no rules of evidence or the like.
+Justice would be meted out based on one word against another.
+It would seem to be an ideal place for a sociopath.
+Why, then, wasn't sociopathy an evolutionary advantage?
+Why aren't we all sociopaths?
+The closed nature of these communities explains as much.
+Strangers are slowly accepted and carefully watched in the community, and given that the same people work alongside the sociopath, eventually the trail of lies leads to serious problems.
+This is one reason psychologists think that people are so unforgiving of lies, even though they do it all the time and frequently catch friends doing it.
+Closed communities kept the truly amoral in line - somone who pushed their luck was one ambush away from an unnatural death.

+So we have been bred for a very practical, useful form of morality.
+To some extent, the seculars are right that humans have a very useful sense of right and wrong.
+Where this goes horribly wrong is with the presumption that the the basis of modern liberalism can be supported by this natural morality.
+Modern liberalism and survival in a huge open society requires virtues that are not naturally present inside humans.
+This is why threats to liberal governments by authoritarian movements seem to be a recurrent theme of such liberal movements.
+In short, there are a set of virtues which are NOT present naturally with respect to small communities, and would not have been rewarded from an evolutionary point of view.
 Yet we still treat these as virtues.
 Where did these come?
-We shall get to that later.
+This is a critical point.

 ------------------------------

-Alongside our shift into cities, another shift occurred into the marketplace.
+It isn't just liberalism that comes from virtues that aren't naturally present.
+Indeed, our current economy is an innovation that is made possible by our ability to exchange fairly and expect fairness from people we don't know.
+This, again, is not something that would have been a virtue present from evolution.

+Let's go back a few hundred years ago when human populations slowly began to shift into cities.
+This is the time when another shift occurred in our economic life.

 Today, virtually everything works in a marketplace.
 Indeed, the entire world economy as a whole works as a unified, single marketplace.
 The shift to paper money a double-book bookeeping is usually thought of as the technological prime driver which allowed this move.
 Sure, there was "hard currency" minted by the government, and this allowed some of the efficiencies necessary for a marketplace.
+Even the most ancient civilizations used hard currency.
 Indeed, mercantilism - literally, the drive for hard currency to power the marketplace - was a primary driver of the first imperialist forays into the new world.
 But prior to paper money, the bulk of humanity, not connected with the cities or the elites in government, generally lacked hard money.

- The underlying premise is that before this happened, everyone traded via barter - an inefficient mechanism.
+What did they do before then?
+The common-sense presumption is that before then, everyone must've traded via barter - a ludicrously inefficient mechanism.
 Friedman's famous experiments had shown that even in primitive cultures, there were marketplaces that exchanged goods, and barter was a necessity for commerce.
-There had never been a time without a marketplace.
+His thesis was that markets and exchange were natural, and that there has never been a human society, no matter how primitive, that did not invent the equivalent of a marketplace.

-Unfortunately, this narrative, which is believed by many Americans, is quite false.
-There is no evidence that there was ever an economy where barter was a significant part of the economy.
+While the narrative of marketplaces has truth, the belief that this was siginificant due to its existence is false.
+For such societies, there is no evidence that there was ever an economy where barter was a significant part of the economy.
 Throughout much of history, most of the economy simply wasn't on the marketplace.
-Marketplaces, far from being the universal cultural driver, tended to be very small, minor affairs compared to the bulk of the economy.
-The problem itself was simple - people generally trade from surplus, and in an agricultural community, where skills are generally similar and growth cycles are identical, people tend to run surpluses in the same sort of things.
-There was of course some specialization for the handful of people in the larger towns and cities, but those had access to hard currency.
+Marketplaces, far from being universal cultural drivers, tended to be very small, minor affairs - something one did in the little free time when one could go into the village, for socialiation as much as anything else.
+The problem with such marketplaces is simple - people generally trade from surplus, and in an agricultural community, where skills are generally similar and growth cycles are identical, people tend to run surpluses in the same sort of things.
+There was of course some specialization - skilled craftsmen and the like - primarily applying to the relative handful of people who actually lived in larger towns and cities.
+But those were the same people that had access to hard currency.
 No, the bulk of people made to without a formal commerce.
 And they had to do it without barter.
 What, then, did they do?

 This is where our natural, community-based morals come in.
 Let me introduce you to something called "The Gift Economy."